Skip to main content

 Collaborate on PRDs with FigJam

-Your product requirements document aligns teams early and focuses attention on your main priorities.
-As a result, it can improve strategic planning and shape priorities throughout the entire development process.
+Your product requirements document aligns your team early and focuses attention on your main priorities.
+As a result, it can shape strategic planning throughout the development process.
 With a well-written PRD, you can meet users’ needs without going out of scope.

-To brainstorm requirements and collaborate on implementation, try FigJam’s online whiteboard.
-With FigJam, your teams can collaborate in a shared space to exchange feedback, track progress, and design new solutions.
+With FigJam, your team can collaborate in a shared space to exchange feedback, track progress, and design new solutions.